 Live 4-D imaging: The new ultra wideband transducers have a wide coverage and an extremely good penetration up to 28 centimetres.
 An area of just one square centimetre can be seen and clearly defined requirements in echocardiography, Toshiba engineers built from scratch the Aplio i900CV with a total redesign of hardware and software.
-The new Aplio i-series is a premium addition to the award-winning Aplio 500 platform, which today is used in more than 31,000 clini-
+The new Aplio i-series is a premium addition to the award-winning Aplio 500 platform, which today is used in more than 31,000 clinical settings worldwide.

-Next-generation Aplio i-series premium platform delivers highfrequency probes, advanced applications and ultra-fast processing
+Next-generation Aplio i-series premium platform delivers highfrequency probes, advanced applications and ultra-fast processing time savings, 'means that we are improving the cost-effectiveness of the echo-lab, avoiding patient discomfort caused by unnecessary waiting times and increasing opportunities for patient examinations'.